CCarp5/Writing-Basic-Alerts-in-Splunk/README.md

 There is a lot going on in this portion of the search, so we're going to break it down individually.
 <br />
-•	Runs a subsearch to look for 4624 (successful logins).
+•	join type=inner runs a subsearch to look for 4624 (successful logins).
 <br />
 •	stats earliest(_time) as success_time by Account_Name → Finds the first successful login per user.
 <br />